OliverSothcott/jans/docs/admin/developer/scripts/persistence.md

 |Description| Given a password, it must return its hashed repesentation as a `string`
 |Method Parameter| `credential` is `string`

+For an implementation the method:-
-For implementation, method `createStoragePassword(String, PasswordEncryptionMethod`) of utility class `PasswordEncryptionHelper` can be useful here.
-The enumeration `PasswordEncryptionMethod` already provides a numerous list of encryption alternatives.
+- `createStoragePassword(String, PasswordEncryptionMethod`) of utility class `PasswordEncryptionHelper` can be useful here.
+- The enumeration `PasswordEncryptionMethod` already provides a numerous list of encryption alternatives.

 |Method |`def compareHashedPasswords(self, credential, storedCredential)`|